 How to win a Queen’s Award for Enterprise22nd April 2020

-The Queen’s Awards for Enterprise will open on Friday 1 May for 2021 entries.
+The Queen’s Awards for Enterprise opened on Friday 1 May for 2021 entries.
 We’d love to see more organisations in the West Midlands going for this prestigious prize.
-Here are details about support in entering – including top tips from Sandwell Business Ambassador and Deputy Lieutenant John Wood.
+Here are details about support in entering – including top tips from Sandwell Business Ambassador and Deputy Lieutenant John Wood – and an invaluable webinar taking place on Thursday 16 July.

 About the awards